Ynlsen/andromedaLab/README.md

 ![andromeda banner](andromedalab-logo.png)

 # AndromedaLab
-This is the configuration for the main VM in my home server
+This is the config for the main VM in my home server